Beloin/PPDOneLeftGame-RMI/README.md

 ```

 2: CHAT

 ```
 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-|              LEN              |   ...
+|              LEN              |   LEN * Bytes....
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-So the next LEN bytes will be plain ASCII text.
+So the next LEN bytes will be plain UNICODE text.

 4: OPTIONS